 When disinfecting a surface, it is important to remember the dwell time.
 This is the amount of time that the chemical disinfectant must remain on the surface in order to kill bacteria and viruses before being wiped off or rinsed.
 Dwell times can vary depending on the chemical used, so look for indications on the bottle.
 If the dwell time is not met, the disinfectant may not kill all germs and the process could be ineffective.

-This can lead to a false sense of security and be potentially dangerous during a pandemic.
+This can lead to a false sense of security.
 Businesses should consider hiring a professional contract cleaning company to disinfect and clean their premises properly.
 Our highly-trained staff members use the correct chemical disinfectants, the appropriate personal protective equipment (PPE) and the right tools for the job.
 A contract cleaning service is likely to be more thorough and effective than in-house cleaning staff.

 Proper disinfecting methods are vital